PickYourOwn.org

 Step 13 - Boil the jars in the water bath canner

-I prefer a pressure canner as the higher temperatures and shorter cooking time result in better flavor and less spoilage.
+When there is an equivalent pressure-canner tested recipe from an authoritative source (like Ball), I prefer a Pressure Canner as the higher temperatures and shorter cooking time result in better flavor and less spoilage.
 For more information or to order one, click on Pressure Canners.
-The recipe and directions for pressure canning tomatoes are coming.
+I have not yet found a tested pressure canner recipe for tomato paste.
+The recipe and directions for water bath canning tomatoes are coming.

 Recommended process time for Tomato Paste in a boiling-water canner.